 “People love the historical nature of the building,” he said.
 “This is what grew Omaha – this power plant.”

 OPPD’s remaining portion of Jones Street Station – the combustion turbines next door to the Breakers – are one of three peaking stations OPPD can call on when energy demand is at its highest.
-Two units at North Omaha Station (NOS) have also been retrofitted and can also be used in that role.

 The plant, at 4th and Jones streets, was one of the two original power plants for OPPD.
 The other was the South Omaha Steam & Electric plant at 27th and P streets.